UD-CISC374/educational-game-project-matt-vermont-and-daniel-warszawski/egdd.md

   - Explanation: *Kitten Cannon provides the player with instant feedback as to what launching angles are conducive to propelling the kitten the furthest.
 Likewise this game gives the player instant feedback as to which angles of work and which angles don’t.*

 ## Core Gameplay Mechanics (Brief)
-- *Connect the left segment of pipe with the right segment of pipe by typing in a numeric value representing the angle the missing piece should be oriented at*
+- *Connect the left segment of pipe with the right segment of pipe by selecting a numeric value representing the angle the missing piece should be oriented at*
-- *Correct and Incorrect noises/visuals*
+- *Correct and Incorrect noises*
-- *After completing so many correct answers a message is displayed*
+- *After completing so many questions answers a message is displayed*
-- *Connect individual pipe pieces to create a resulting piece*

 # Learning Aspects